 It’s no secret that Grand Cayman is one of my favorite places on Earth.
+If you’ve been there, you probably agree with me.
 We’ve been there three times – on family vacations and on cruise stops.
-Seven Mile Beach is absolutely stunning, but there are also lots of fantastic things to do with kids.
+Seven Mile Beach is absolutely stunning, but there are also lots of fantastic things to do with kids on a Grand Cayman shore excursion.
 If you are only there for a day on a cruise stop, you’ll need to decide which activity you most want to do.
+It won’t be easy, because there are so many fantastic options.
 Here are my favorite Grand Cayman cruise excursions.

 A Day at the Beach

 Grand Cayman is known for its gorgeous beaches, and you can definitely enjoy a day on the beach as an excursion.
 There are specific excursions that will take you to and from the beach to the ship.
 Spend the day, enjoy lunch, and don’t stress about your plans.